-An applicant whose household income does not exceed 200% of the prevailing Federal Poverty Level.
+An applicant whose household income does not exceed 80% of Area Median Income.
 The local housing agency will also screen for CORI prior to admitting an applicant to the program.

 While the waits may be lengthy, persons interested in applying for MRVP should contact the local housing agency in the area in which they wish to reside to check the status of the agency’s waiting list, open or closed.
 Applications may be made where waiting lists are open.
 Not all agencies administer both the Mobile and Project Based programs.